Machine Learning for Electron-Scale Turbulence Modeling in W7-X: Datasets for reduced model development and numerical validation

 These adiabatic-ion simulations were performed using the plasma micro-turbulence gyrokinetic simulation code \textsc{Gene}~\citep{Je00} in the flux-tube limit using a box with $n_{k_x}\times n_{k_y}\times n_{z}\times n_{v_\|}\times n_{\mu}=192\times72\times96\times32\times8$ degrees of freedom in the five-dimensional position--velocity space.
 Key simulation parameters include $k_{y,min}\,\rho_e=0.025 $ and $L_x\simeq 350\,\rho_e$, where $\rho_e=v_e/\Omega_e$ is the electron gyroradius, $v_e=\sqrt{T_e/m_e} = v_{th}/\sqrt{2}$ is the electron reference velocity, and $\Omega_e = e B_{\rm ref}/m_e$.
-In velocity space, a box characterized by $-3\leq v_\|/v_{th}\leq 3$ and $0\leq\mu T_e/B_{\rm ref}\leq9$ has been used.
+In velocity space, a box characterized by $-3\leq v_\|/v_{th}\leq 3$ and $0\leq\mu B_{\rm ref} / T_e\leq9$ has been used.
 We conducted several convergence tests, including runs at the extrema of the two gradient parameters, to confirm that the employed \textsc{Gene} grid resolution was sufficient for accurate results.

-Table~\ref{tab:SG_database_parameters} presents the number of adaptive refinement steps, the cardinality of the resulting sparse grid, denoted by $N_{\mathrm{SG}} \in \mathbb{N}$, and the minimum and maximum values of the computed heat flux $Q_e/Q_{\mathrm{GB}}$ for all $\hat{\rho}$.
-The adaptive refinement process utilized between four and five steps, resulting in low-cardinality grids comprising between $11$ and $12$ points.
+Table~\ref{tab:SG_database_parameters} presents the number of adaptive refinement steps, the cardinality of the corresponding sparse grid, denoted by $N_{\mathrm{SG}} \in \mathbb{N}$, and the minimum and maximum values of the computed heat flux $Q_e/Q_{\mathrm{GB}}$ for all $\hat{\rho}$.
+The adaptive refinement procedure was intentionally limited to four to five steps, yielding low-cardinality grids containing only $11$--$12$ points.
+This relatively small number of refinement steps was chosen to construct lightweight base models for the subsequent active learning procedure.
+The base models are then systematically refined using data from the pre-existing database.